 During GA the patient will go off to sleep and will not be aware.
 This can be achieved by medications given either directly into the blood or through lungs.

 In regional anesthesia only those parts of the body where procedure is done will be anesthetized by blocking the nerve conduction by local anesthetic medications.
 This can be topical block, peripheral nerve block, regional nerve block or central neuraxial block.

 During anesthesia various physiological parameters like oxygen saturation, expired CO2 levels, inspired oxygen, heart rate, ECG, blood pressure and temperature are routinely monitored and maintained in the normal range.
 Advanced monitoring like pulmonary artery catheterization, continuous cardiac output, transesophageal echo are also available for use in patients with co-morbid diseases to increase the safety profile.

-The Pain Management Center at Citizens Hospital serves patients with chronic, unrelieved and disabling pain.
-Our doctors restore function, improve quality of life and manage pain using a multidisciplinary that addresses medical, physical and psychological aspects of pain.
+The Pain Management Center at Citizens Speciality Hospital serves patients with chronic, unrelieved and disabling pain.
+Our doctors restore function, improve the quality of life and manage pain using a multidisciplinary that addresses medical, physical and psychological aspects of pain.

 Pain is defined as a complex, unpleasant perception associated with tissue injury or disease process is as old as mankind.
 In fact, it is the commonest complaint which brings the patient to the hospital.
 Man has always been curious to find relief from this century old problem.

 Any pain lasting more than 3-6 months is called chronic pain.
 Around 20-30% of world population suffers from chronic, unrelieved pain.
 It can be cancer pain, back pain, neck pain, osteoarthritis, joint pain, neuropathic (nerve related) pain, headache or persistent postoperative pain and many other pain syndromes.